Motion to Take Note

 The section on education in the Select Committee’s report is very valuable and many references have been made to it by those who have much more expertise in and experience of this issue than I do.
 I draw particular attention to the contributions of the noble Lord, Lord Blunkett, and the noble Baroness, Lady Morris, both of whom as Secretaries of State had a major role in that respect.
 I pay tribute also to the work done by others over the years, notably by the noble Baronesses, Lady Royall of Blaisdon and Lady Eaton, and of course by the noble Lord, Lord Norton of Louth.
 Despite the extensive government response, most of us would say that the current state of citizenship teaching is at best patchy and at worst simply lamentable.
 The problem is not the quality of those who teach, but the totally inadequate quantity of professionally trained teachers of the subject.
 There is also a lack of official emphasis on its importance for new citizens.

-The Association of Citizenship Teaching has briefed us that we have less than one trained specialist teacher per 10 schools, which is roughly the same analysis as that given by the noble Lord, Lord Norton.
+The Association of Citizenship Teaching has briefed us that we have fewer than one trained specialist teacher per 10 schools, which is roughly the same analysis as that given by the noble Lord, Lord Norton.
 The free schools and academies seem to be especially weak in this respect.
 Of course, the fact that it is not covered to the same extent in their curriculum requirements does not help.
 There was unanimous agreement in the committee that:

 “The Government has allowed citizenship education in England to degrade to a parlous state.
 The decline of the subject must be addressed in its totality as a matter of urgency”.